-What Is IPT?
+What Is Interpersonal Psychotherapy?

 Interpersonal Psychotherapy (IPT) is a short-term (16 to 20 sessions) therapy that emphasizes the role of interpersonal issues and relationships.
-The focus therapy is on interpersonal issues that seem to be most important in the onset and / or maintenance of psychological distress.
-Usually these involve a recent transition (e.g., divorce, marriage, break-up, moving, job loss, starting school), a dispute (e.g., marital problems, difficulties at work, family problems, difficulties with friends), a recent loss (e.g., miscarriage, death, illness) or negative interpersonal patterns.
+The focus therapy is on interpersonal issues that seem to be most important in the onset and/or maintenance of psychological distress.
+Usually, these involve a recent transition (e.g., divorce, marriage, break-up, moving, job loss, starting school), a dispute (e.g., marital problems, difficulties at work, family problems, difficulties with friends), a recent loss (e.g., miscarriage, death, illness) or negative interpersonal patterns.
 The first 1-3 sessions of IPT are devoted to the assessment and identification of your specific interpersonal stressors.

-The remainder of treatment is focused on helping you resolve these interpersonal issues.
+The remainder of the treatment is focused on helping you resolve these interpersonal issues.
 Once these interpersonal issues are resolved, you will find that your quality of life and day-to-day functioning will improve, and your relationships with others will strengthen.
 IPT works well either on its on, or in combination with Cognitive Therapy techniques.

 Research studies have shown IPT to be an effective treatment for a range of problems for both adults and adolescents including depression, anxiety, stress, and eating disorders.
 Research has also shown that IPT is just as effective in the treatment of depression as is anti-depressant medication.
 IPT is helpful for improving and strengthening interpersonal relationships, improving self-esteem, teaching you how to effectively communicate and take leadership roles, and increasing your sense of confidence in interpersonal situations.